 From a family-friendly perspective, the rules of this game might be the most challenging of the three.
 But, global map-based games like Pandemic (or Risk) could teach your kids a lot about geography, if they can hang in there long enough to grasp the rules.

 As if 4 viruses threatening the planet weren’t hectic enough, there are expansions.
 On The Brink adds some pretty serious wrinkles to the game and further separates Pandemic from other co-op games.
 (On The Brink is near the top of my Amazon wish list.)
 Finally, the Legacy version of Pandemic (a standalone game) gets rave reviews.
 As awesome as it may be, it demands that you sit down to play on a regular basis to advance the plot through multiple sessions.
-I can’t make that kind of commitment.
+This busy dad can’t make that kind of commitment.

 *Edit 4/21/17: I’ve recently added a copy of Burgle Bros. to my collection of cooperative games.
 Burgle Bros. is an immersive heist game of epic proportions!
 2-4 players are working together to navigate through a 2 or 3 story building (made up of beautiful tiles); all while avoiding security, finding stairs and most importantly grabbing loot!
 Every aspect of this game is just dripping with theme.
 Oh, and it comes in an amazingly-efficient charming little box that looks like a building!
 Two minor warnings: (1)The game is self-published in Australia, which can affect availability and shipping.
 (2)While all 4 of these games have elements of randomness, a bad break in Burgle Bros. can be particularly punishing.
 Unfavorable tile placements or a few unlucky guard movements can make your heist nearly impossible.
 But hey, that’s the risk you take when leading a life of crime!
 I think it’s worth it.